Did you happen to record Monty Python’s Flying Circus when it was shown on PBS back in the 1970s?

 Though most of this movie was shot in 1969, the copyright date on the credits is wrongly given as 1968, which probably gave the producers and their staff attorneys some real Excedrin headaches.
 The correct title is simply Satyricon, but the correct title could never be used as another Satyricon had begun shooting just before Fellini entered production on his, and copyright feuds were settled with this modified title.
 (Hey.
 I just made the connection.
 Maybe that’s why the copyright on the credits is 1968 — just to give some teeth, or at least dentures, to the studio’s pleadings in court.
 Hmmmm.)
 This was Fellini’s second and last anamorphic film, 1:2.39.
 Oh please for the sake of your sanity don’t even bother to look at the pan-and-scan version that was once available in 16mm and shown on cable TV.
 The visuals are busy, and in many sequences two completely different things are happening on each half of the screen.
 In the pan-and-scan version you’ll see only one of those two things.

 Not only are the visuals astounding; so is the English dialogue.
 Yes, the English dialogue.
 Okay.
 I know.
 The script was written in Italian, half of the actors spoke Italian on camera, the original dubbing sessions were in Italian, and the film premièred in the US at Madison Square Garden in the Italian version with English subtitles.
 But that’s not the whole story.
 Half of the actors were Brits and Yanks who couldn’t speak Italian, and so they were given English lines — in blank verse!
 Their dialogue, and the dialogue for all the English dubbing, was evidently written by a talented English poet.
 I wish I knew for sure who.
 My guess that the poet was dialogue coach Eugene Walter, who also invented Hylette Adolphe’s nonexistent language and who did the English dialogue for A Director’s Notebook, and who appeared in 8 ½.
 For years and years and years I found it so frustrating that I could never get a good copy of the English version.
 Finally, in desperation, I wrote a long long long letter, with lengthy excerpts from the English dialogue, to a well-known chap at MGM/UA, who brushed me off but then immediately withdrew the subtitled version from the Swank catalogue and replaced it with the English version, and who then supplied Turner Classic Movies (or was it American Movie Classics?) with the English version for a series of Academy Award losers.
 (And then the station censored it!
 Argh.)
 And then when it finally came out on DVD, guess what?
 Option for the English track.
 Hooray!
 The English track is most interesting.
-As with the Italian track, there is nothing even vaguely resembling lip-synch.
+As with the Italian track, there is nothing even vaguely resembling lip-sync.
 Often this was achieved by Fellini giving the actors slightly different dialogue in the dubbing studio.
 “At first the boy wanted to refuse me his flower” became “At first the boy would not have me pick his flower.”
 And Greek and Latin became Italian: Encolpius became Encolpio; Ascyltus became Ascilto.
-Of course, actors, being actors, try to do their best and, against all direction, dub their lines in synch.
-So Fellini simply ordered the sound mixers to put the lines out of synch by moving them ahead or behind by half a second or so.
+Of course, actors, being actors, try to do their best and, against all direction, dub their lines in sync.
+So Fellini simply ordered the sound mixers to put the lines out of sync by moving them ahead or behind by half a second or so.
 And yes, Fellini really did direct the English dubbing.
 I read that somewhere.
 Don’t remember where.
 He also directed the dubbing for two other versions.
 Maybe the French and the German?
 Don’t know.
 Wish I did.
 The end credits misspell Joseph Wheeler as Joseph Weelher.
 Oh well.
 And Donyale Luna was also in one of my favorite films, Skidoo.

 Fellini’s original ideas for the film, which I don’t think he ever pursued seriously, were to have it star Groucho Marx as a pimp and Mae West as the emperor’s mother, along with Danny Kaye and Jimmy Durante.
 Now that would have been one heck of a movie!
 Especially since he originally wanted all his actors to deliver their lines in Latin.